 “Man, you guys have all the fun.”

 Coach overhears us and says he’ll ‘bump’ us if we don’t pick it up.
 We finally make it through workout.
 All the girls now know about our escapade.
 They won’t let us go until we give a complete description of everyone and everything.
 Lydia looks hurt when Scott talks about Tina and me.
 Later, I tell him he talks too much.
 We ride home and take a long nap.
-Afternoon workout goes better, but Coach makes it obvious we’re on his shit list.
-As we get our bikes, Lydia runs over and announces she’s coming with us.
+Afternoon workout goes better, but Coach makes it obvious we are on his shit list.
+As we get our bikes, Lydia runs over and announces she is coming with us.

 “How do you know we’re going?”

 “Because I know you guys.
 I’m coming, too.”

 There’s no denying her.
-Scott’s glad, knowing he won’t feel left out.
-I’m not sure I want to have two girls interested in me at once.
+Scott’s glad, knowing he will not feel left out.
+I am not sure I want to have two girls interested in me at once.